-What are Uninterruptible Power Supplies (UPS) Electrical Installations ?
+What are Uninterruptible Power Supplies Electrical Installations? – Power Continuity

-Electrically installing a UPS, or protected power system is a specialised task and should only be performed by a qualified and experienced electrical contractor.
+Electrically installing a UPS, or protected power system is a specialised task.
+Performed only by qualified and experienced electrical contractors.

 The supplier of the UPS equipment should be able to undertake the installation work or supply a list of suitable contractors who can provide references of previous installations.

 1. Check the credentials of the staff who will be installing the equipment